mahafuz/rating-block/readme.txt

 Yes, you can use rating block with any Gutenberg compatible WordPress theme.

 == Screenshots ==
+1. rating with controllers

 == Changelog ==

+= 1.0.1 =
+* Add: Internatianalization

 = 1.0.0 =
 * Release